ARoseBarrett/Anna-Notes/site/content/post/autumn-in-the-south-downs.md

 ![](img/screenshot-35-.png)

-Our first day of walking was a rolling 25km, taking us past the infamous natural beauty spot, the Devil's Dyke.
+Our first day of walking was a 'softly undulating' 25km, taking us past the infamous natural beauty spot, the Devil's Dyke.
 Featuring stunning panoramic views of the surrounding countryside, the dyke - a highlight of the South Downs trail - is the deepest longest dry dyke in the UK, and indeed, much mystery surrounds this impressive spot.
 Legend reports that the dyke was dug by the Devil in order to drown the Christian settlers in the Weald, and maintains that if you venture to the bottom of the dyke and run backwards seven times around the two humps at the bottom, the Devil himself will be summoned.
 Regrettably, we did not find time within our itinerary to test if this was true.